-The Brazilian Mega-Sena serves as that country’s national lottery and ranks as the largest lottery in all of South America.
+The Brazilian Mega-Sena serves as that country’s national lottery and ranks as the largest lottery in South America.
 With jackpots topping out as high as R$145 million ($37 million US), it is little surprise that people around the world buy Mega-Sena tickets online for a shot at winning a life-changing amount of money.

 Caixa Econômica Federal bank administers Mega-Sena and most other lotteries across the country.
-Proceeds from the lottery are used to pay costs with the remainder donated to various social programs.
+Proceeds from the lottery are used to pay costs, with the remainder donated to various social programs.
 All in all, Mega-Sena is a popular, high-paying lottery that supports positive causes.
-Drawings are held twice a week and every jackpot is guaranteed for at least R$1,100,000, although the top prize frequently passes that number by a long shot.
+Drawings are held twice a week, and every jackpot is guaranteed for at least R$1,100,000, although the top prize frequently passes that number by a long shot.

 Where to Play Mega-Sena Online